 The following information about DHR initiatives, programs, and resources offers ways to encourage and support the identification, stewardship, and use of Virginia’s archaeological resources for educational and cultural benefits.

 Teaching Archaeology: Learn about resources available to schools, organizations, and museums for teaching Virginia archaeology.
 DHR has Archaeological Resource Kits (ARKs) available for classroom use.
 One ARK covers topics in archaeology for Virginia Indians, another covers African American–associated artifacts and archaeology.
-Also, see What Do Archaeologists Do?, an interactive module about professional archaeologists.

 Archaeological Site Stewardship: Do you have archaeological sites on your property?
 Private landowners and local governments can protect clues to our past by being stewards of archaeological properties within their ownership.
 Follow the link to information about being a good steward.